In the section below, you’ll find the latest annual reports.

 Annual Report 2014

 2014 was a dynamic and eventful year for DSI Swinging Europe.
 It is now the fourth year that we as an organisation are working locally, regionally, nationally and internationally, and at this time, the status is mapping out new paths, as well as other projects have been removed from the drawing board.
 But even though a number of projects have been rethought and re-evaluated since their inception, the tradition and goal is still to work both locally and with an European aim with cultural projects.

 Nationally, the project Borderless has been a new successful project that fills a niche in the Danish music scene, which has been evident by the many talented newcomers in Denmark, just waiting to be activated.

 Annual Report 2013

-“Bringing Herning out into the world and the world to Herning” became the motto for 2013.
-Since the move to Brande Municipality back in 2010, the cultural institution of Swinging Europe has been working towards developing local activities, while at the same time gaining a widespread namesake internationally.
-The year opened with a D-A-D concert in China and later during the year we were a co-organizer of the International Association of Schools at the Jazz Meeting, which took placed in Herning and Aarhus.
-No less than 20 nationalities were gathered during the week while the meeting lasted.
-It became both an musical experience for both participants and the audience who met in Herning and Aarhus.
+Bringing the world to Herning and bringing Herning out into the world became the motto for 2013.
+Since the transfer from Brande Municipality in 2010, the cultural institution has worked purposefully to develop the local activities while spreading the knowledge of our institution international.
+Thus, the year opened with a D-A-D concert in China and later in the year, we co-organised the International Association of Schools of Jazz meeting, which took place in Herning and Aarhus.
+No less than 20 nationalities were gathered during the week the meeting lasted.
+It was both an inviting musical experience for both participants and the audience who showed up in Herning and Aarhus.